-Non-propositional Attitudes
+3 Non-Propositional Attitudes

-Non-propositional attitudes are mental states that are (i) about or directed at things but (ii) not in virtue of having a propositional object (in the sense of ‘object’ given above).
+Non-propositional attitudes are mental states that are (i) about or directed at things but (ii) not in virtue of having a propositional object (in the sense of ‘object’ given earlier).
 These features aren’t simply a matter of stipulation.
 The non-propositional attitudes’ claim to having aboutness is as strong as the claim in the case of propositional attitudes.
 Just as we are inclined to hold that my belief that Fido has fleas is about Fido and about fleas, my fear of Fido is about Fido.
 And concerning the lack of a propositional object, recall that one of the reasons for taking propositional attitudes to have propositional objects is that propositional attitudes have content and so are evaluable for accuracy/satisfaction.
 As we saw, on classical views, the evaluability is had in virtue of the intentional properties of the proposition.
 On indexing views, relevant properties of propositions make them good entities for tracking the intentional properties of the attitudes.
 But non-propositional attitudes don’t have accuracy or satisfaction conditions.
 Consider a few examples: Harry is thinking of the number seven, Bill loves Sally, and Mary fears Fido.
 When is Harry’s thought satisfied or accurate?
 The question seems misplaced.
 Similarly for Bill and Mary, there is no admissible question of the form ‘when is Bill’s love satisfied/accurate?’, ‘when is Mary’s fear satisfied/accurate?’.
 Even if we broaden our notions of evaluability to include realization conditions, veridicality conditions, or so on, the question is still misplaced.
-To avoid confusion, recall that there are, as mentioned above, propositional varieties of many of the non-propositional attitudes and they do have satisfaction or accuracy conditions.
+To avoid confusion, recall that there are, as already mentioned, propositional varieties of many of the non-propositional attitudes and they do have satisfaction or accuracy conditions.
 Thinking-that, loving-that, and fearing-that, and so on can be true, satisfied, realized, and so on.
-But the non-propositional instances are not like this, as indicated by the misplaced nature of questions such as ‘When is Bill’s love of Sally satisfied/accurate/true/etc.?’.
+But the non-propositional instances are not like this, as indicated by the misplaced nature of questions such as ‘When is Bill’s love of Sally satisfied/accurate/true/etc.?’
 If these states did have propositional objects, we would expect them to be evaluable for accuracy or satisfaction.
 Since they are not, we have good reason to believe that they don’t have propositional objects (mutatis mutandis for other candidate entities such as sentences that would wrongly imbue the non-propositional attitudes with accuracy/satisfaction conditions).

 If non-propositional attitudes don’t have propositional objects, what are their objects?
-On first pass, we might (as is common in logic text books) hold that states picked out by sentence such as ‘Jane loves Mary’ and ‘Freddie fears Fido’ are two-place relations holding between subjects and Mary and Fido respectively.
+On first pass, we might (as is common in logic text books) hold that states picked out by sentences such as ‘Jane loves Mary’ and ‘Freddie fears Fido’ are two-place relations holding between subjects and Mary and Fido respectively.
 The objects of these states, the suggestion continues, are Mary and Fido respectively.

 This is an attractive first pass suggestion, but we can like, fear, hate, think-of, and so on things that don’t exist.
 In light of this fact, the view that says the objects of the non-propositional attitudes are the entities they are about can’t be quite right.
 I might fear Pegasus, love Sherlock Holmes, or hate the Easter Bunny.
 Provided that we hold that there are no entities referred to by those names, we cannot maintain that one stands in a relation to such entities.

-One reaction to this observation is to give up the relational analysis of the non-propositional attitudes, but for reasons similar to those given above, it is attractive to hold that the non-propositional attitudes are indeed relations:
+One reaction to this observation is to give up the relational analysis of the non-propositional attitudes, but for reasons similar to those given earlier, it is attractive to hold that the non-propositional attitudes are indeed relations:

 9. Sally fears Bill and so does Mary.